 Being effective as an anthropologist means using your powers of observation.
 Without disrupting or interrupting the phenomena that you’re studying, you need to elicit information about these thoughts, emotions, memories, and sensations.

 As a detached scientific observer, you need to be impartial.
 You’re separate from these experiences and avoid merging into them to maintain your perspective.
 You are a separate observer.

-The Ball Under Water can be found here in our Positive Psychology Toolkit.
-These last two were adapted from Scarlet (2013), and Stoddard (2013) respectively.
+The last two metaphors were adapted from Scarlet (2013), and Stoddard (2013) respectively.
 You can find the original versions in The Big Book of ACT Metaphors: A Practitioner’s Guide (Amazon) by Dr. Jill Stoddard and Dr. Niloofar Afari.

 1. Acceptance of Thoughts and Feelings

 This exercise is about the mindful acknowledgment of our psychological experiences as well as cognitive defusion.
 While it’s best to allow at least five to ten seconds for transitioning between steps, this exercise is mostly intuitive and your pace will reveal itself as you move along with it.
 It’s easily tweaked into a script of its own.

 - Start by sitting yourself or your client comfortably upright in a chair, in a relaxed position with no crossed arms or legs.

 - Close your eyes slowly and gently, then quietly feel your breath as it moves in and out your body.
 Note any physical sensations across your body with relaxed detachment.